crgarcia12/migration-coach/README.md

   An AI-powered sales coaching platform that helps sellers deliver compelling migration assessment presentations tailored to each customer's unique context.

   ![Migration Coach Interface](readme-media/screenshot.png)

+  ---

+  🔒 **Security First**: No API keys are ever deployed.
+Users configure their own Azure credentials, stored only in their browser.

+  ---
 </div>

 ## What is Migration Coach?